-The scoring system for renewal projects is based on objective criteria, including a consideration of past performance as demonstrated by the project APR, HMIS data, performance data compiled by Focus Strategies using HMIS and budget data, CoC Project Applications and supplemental project narratives.
+The scoring system for renewal projects is based on objective criteria, including a consideration of past performance as demonstrated by the project APR, HMIS data, budget data, CoC Project Applications and supplemental project narratives.
 The scoring system also takes into consideration the severity of needs and vulnerabilities experienced by program participants, and the extent to which projects are aligned with Housing First principals (low barriers to participation, no service participation requirements or preconditions).